silviucpp/epqueue/README.md

 Tests
 ------------

-In order to run the integrity tests run `make ct` from project root.
+In order to run the integrity tests run `rebar3 eunit` from project root.

 Performance testing
 -----------